 Health Care Prices Jumped As Use of Costly Services Fell

-- Use of brand prescription drugs, inpatient admissions, and outpatient services declined in 2013.
-Average prices increased for all three categories, and at higher rates than in 2012.
+Use of brand prescription drugs, inpatient admissions, and outpatient services declined in 2013.
+Yet average prices increased for all three categories, and at higher rates than in 2012.

 Use of professional services, including office visits and lab tests, increased in 2013, as did the use of generic prescriptions (4.5%).
 Preventive visits to primary care physicians and contraceptive hormone use both rose 5%.
 Antidepressants dominated generic prescription drug use, accounting for over 10% of all generic drugs used in 2013.